juftin/terraform-docs-recursive/README.md

 with logic to recursively find and generate documentation for all modules in a directory.
 In order for a module to be considered for documentation, its directory (or any of its parent directories) must contain a [terraform-docs configuration file](https://terraform-docs.io/user-guide/configuration/).
-`terraform-docs-recursive` will search use whichever configuration file is found first in the directory tree.
+`terraform-docs-recursive` will use whichever configuration file is found first in the directory tree.

 ## Usage